didil/river-x/readme.md

 Todo/Possible improvements :
 - Balance locking to avoid phantom orders
 - Balance and Orders syncing "a-la-websockets" via Ethereum Events
+- Sharding to avoid query slowdown of orders due to order list growth

 Dapp live on the Rinkeby testnet at https://river-x.firebaseapp.com/